minz328/minz328.github.io/_pages/about.md

   * Research on federated learning in edge computing for autonomous driving and vehicular networks.
   * Research on AI/ML in Open RAN, e.g., safe and robust deep reinforcement learning.

 * Network System Research Intern in [Nokia Bell Labs](https://www.bell-labs.com/) at Murray Hill, NJ, Jun.
+2025-Aug.
+2025.
+	* Gained hands-on experience with O-RAN–based 5G network architecture, focusing on communication between near-real-time RIC and RAN.
+  * Learned the development and deployment process of xApps.
+  * Researched methods to improve interpretability in network automation and resource optimization.

+* Network System Research Intern in [Nokia Bell Labs](https://www.bell-labs.com/) at Murray Hill, NJ, Jun.
 2024-Aug.
 2024.
     * Research on Hierarchical Orchestration in 5G Network Slicing.
     * Research on Near-RT RIC in wireless communication.